K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-sample-guide.md

 <br>

-Access the deployed web in a browser to control counter functions.
-Through the web deployed in the cloud environment, you can control the counter application deployed in the edge environment to obtain incremental count values.
+Access the deployed web application through the browser and control the counter function.
+You can control the counter application deployed in the Edge environment through the web deployed in the Cloud environment, and observe the increasing count value.

 ![image 002]

 <br>

-Check the information of the Device in the `Control Plane node` to check the counter information being collected.
-The value of status is checked for updating.
+Check the device information on the `Control Plane node` to verify the collected counter information.
+The update of the value in the status field can be confirmed.
 ```
 $ kubectl get device counter -oyaml -w
 ```